 - USE BEHAVIORAL ACTIVATION.

 Your brain wants to shut down when you’re depressed, which makes the spiral worse.
-CBT says, “Nah, let’s trick the system.”
-Even tiny actions create positive feedback loops.- Tangible Tip: Make a “cheat list” of 5-10 tiny, low-effort actions that are guaranteed wins.
-Stuff like:
+Let’s trick the system.
+Even tiny actions create positive feedback loops.- Tangible Tip: Make a “cheat list” of 5-10 tiny, low-effort actions that are guaranteed wins. ie:

-When your brain says, “Everything’s pointless,” you do one of these anyway—even if you feel like a zombie.
-The goal isn’t to feel amazing—it’s just to chip away at the inertia.
+- When your brain says, “Everything’s pointless,” you do one of these anyway—even if you feel like a zombie— to chip away at the inertia.

-- Tangible Tip: Make a “cheat list” of 5-10 tiny, low-effort actions that are guaranteed wins.
-Stuff like:
+- Tangible Tip: Make a “cheat list” of 5-10 tiny, low-effort actions that are guaranteed wins. ie:

 - DO A THOUGHT RECORD.